Introduction to Human Computer Interaction (HCI)

 This page is about a class offered in a previous quarter.
 It is not current.

 This course will introduce you to the fundamental principles of human-computer interaction (HCI), more often referred to as “User Experience” in industry and professional contexts.
-You will try out a variety of research and design techniques through a team-based human-centered design project.
-By the end of the quarter you should have material of appropriate quality for including in a portfolio or discussing in a job interview.
+It will expose you to a wide variety of research and design techniques through a team-based human-centered design project.
+By the end of the quarter you should have material of appropriate quality for including in a portfolio to demonstrate your experience with HCI/UX.

 You will not become a UX expert in a single 10-week course, but you will leave this course with a better understanding of what skills you might wish to develop further on your own or in future coursework.
 The larger goal of the course is to help you understand how, when, and why HCI/UX expertise can contribute to technology design and development.